calebfaris/ict302-5/content/posts/caleb_initial_personal_contract.md

 draft: false
 ---

 While our group has discussed the flexibility of roles and the work being a group effort, we have assigned ourselves formal roles.
 For our group, I plan to serve as the technical lead for our content management team.
-Below are some initial, formal guidelines that I should follow in order to earn the grade that each guideline is assosciated with:
+Below are guidelines that I should follow in order to earn the grade that each guideline is assosciated with:

-A - effective and constant communication with my team, completes all assigned tasks (within reason) at an exemplary level, completes all assigned tasks (within reason) on time, complete any technical assignments and attempt to solve any and all technical problems, attend class regularly
+A - effective and constant communication with my team, completes all assigned tasks (within reason) at an exemplary level, completes all assigned tasks (within reason) on time, complete any technical assignments and attempt to solve any and all technical problems, attend class regularly,

 B - good communication with my team, completes all assigned tasks (within reason) at an acceptable level and on time, complete any technical assignments and attempt to solve most technical problems, attend class regularly